wp-plugins/wp-quick-setup/readme.txt

 * Empty the trash for deleted dummy content: plugin, page, post and comment

-* Delete satandard tehems, except for the one that is used
+* Delete standard themes, except for the one that is used

 * Select the preferred domain (www or non-www)